 Outstanding Academic Fellows Programme 2017-2021

-Fellows in the Outstanding Academic Fellows Programme 2017-2021 together with Rector Gunnar Bovim and Pro-Rector for Research Kari Melby.
-Three of the fellows were not present when the group picture was taken.
+Fellows in the Outstanding Academic Fellows Programme 2017-2021 together with Rector Gunnar Bovim and former Pro-Rector for Research Kari Melby.
+Four of the fellows were not present when the group picture was taken.

 How does the human brain internally generate the meaning of the auditory and visual signals that constitute spoken and written language?
 My research addresses this problem through a combination of formal modelling and experiments with infants, children, adults and neurological patients, using behavioural and neurophysiological techniques, such as EEG and fMRI.